brostein6/Ender5MaxMod310Bed/README.md

 Tcosta produced this Mercury One.1 Mod based on another modified Ender 5: https://www.youtube.com/watch?v=CWwZJeksejw&ab_channel=vedanthinorn
 This repo is just a community page to share this modification and make it easier for everyone to follow.

-# Requirements:
+# Build Options
-Dual-z: second motor, or belted lead screw to support 310 bed Bed Frame: second Ender 5 bed frame or custom setup (example pictured)
+Dual-z: second motor, or belted lead screw to support 310 bed Bed Frame: second Ender 5 bed frame or custom setup (example pictured) 2040/2020: use existing extrusions

-# Easy Build:
-2040 extrusions

 # Material choice:
-ASA: Orient all parts close together with brims.
+## ASA: *Orient all parts close together with brims.
 This will promote adheison and decrease chances of layer separation.
-I was able to print everything on one plate without an enclosure stepper mounts, tension towers, gantry mounts
+I was able to print everything on one plate without an enclosure*
+stepper mounts, tension towers, gantry mounts

-PLA:
+## PLA:
 risers, cable chain/guide, MGN9 guide, 2020 spacer, guide rod brackets

 # STLs:
 V2: MGN9H Rails
 https://www.printables.com/model/1146469-ender-5-modmax-v02-upgrade-with-corexy-and-310x310/comments#preview.GZtbM